freckle/guides/haskell-api.md

 // BAD REQUEST, trying to set a field that cannot be modified {
   "createdAt": "2019-11-10T15:29:16.239Z"
 }

-// BAD REQUEST, trying to set an unsupported field
-{
-  "unsupportedField": "hi"
-}

 // BAD REQUEST, validation found `ZZ` is not within `USA`